 Robards, F, Kang, M, Steinbeck, K, Hawke, C, Jan, S, Sanci, L, Liew, YY, Kong, M & Usherwood, T 2019, 'Health care equity and access for marginalised young people: a longitudinal qualitative study exploring health system navigation in Australia.', International journal for equity in health, vol. 18, no. 1, p.
 41.View/Download from: Publisher's site

-Robards, F, Kang, M, Usherwood, T & Sanci, L 2018, 'How Marginalized Young People Access, Engage With, and Navigate Health-Care Systems in the Digital Age: Systematic Review.', The Journal of adolescent health : official publication of the Society for Adolescent Medicine, vol. 62, no. 4, pp. 365-381.View/Download from: UTS OPUS or Publisher's site
+Robards, F, Kang, M, Usherwood, T & Sanci, L 2018, 'How Marginalized Young People Access, Engage With, and Navigate Health-Care Systems in the Digital Age: Systematic Review', JOURNAL OF ADOLESCENT HEALTH, vol. 62, no. 4, pp. 365-381.View/Download from: UTS OPUS or Publisher's site

 R Botfield, J, E Newman, C, Kang, M & B Zwi, A 2018, 'Talking to migrant and refugee young people about sexual health in general practice.', Australian journal of general practice, vol. 47, no. 8, pp. 564-569.View/Download from: UTS OPUS